Annual Leave Calculator and Explainer for UK Businesses

-Last updated on March 16, 2023
+Last updated on July 30, 2024

 We all love a holiday, don't we?
 Whether it be to a fancy seaside resort, a relaxing city break or a staycation, there's nothing better than being able to turn work mode off and take some well-earned rest.

-In this short piece, we run through how to calculate annual leave entitlement and explain everything you need to know about employee rights in the UK.
+In this short piece, we run through how to calculate annual leave entitlement and explain everything you need to know about employee holiday rights in the UK.

-Your annual leave entitlement
+UK annual leave entitlement explained

 How much holiday you receive is normally set out in your employment contract.